RuleWorld/PyBioNetGen/docs/source/cli.rst

 Plot
 ====

-This subcommand allows you to make a simple plot from a gdat/cdat file:
+This subcommand allows you to make a simple plot from a gdat/cdat or scan file:

 .. code-block:: shell